nepenth/knowledge-base/README.md

 ### Logging <a name="logging"></a>
-"Logging encompasses principles for effective log generation and analysis alongside tools for parsing logs in Linux environments."
-(158 characters)
+**Logging:** A critical aspect of system monitoring and troubleshooting, this category covers principles for effective logging and tools for parsing logs in Linux environments, enabling efficient incident detection and resolution.
 *Subcategories: Effective Logging Principles, Linux Log Parsing* *Items: 2*